stellarcyber/StellarCyber-Scripts-Pro/README.md

 Follow the on-screen instructions to navigate through the menu options, download scripts, and perform tasks.

 ## Configuration

+##### TODO: add a bit more information on how to configure/add new scripts. maybe don't add a check for script urls so people can upload their own scripts into the tools directory and have it work from there.

 * **config.json**: Contains options and URLs for downloading scripts.
 Modify this file to add new scripts or update existing ones.